-Since the first impeachment proceeding in 1797, the U.S. House of Representatives has initiated impeachment proceedings more than 60 times against top U.S. civil officials, including against three U.S. presidents — Andrew Johnson in 1868, Richard Nixon in 1974 and Bill Clinton in 1998.
-President Donald Trump is the fourth.
+Since the first impeachment proceeding in 1797, the U.S. House of Representatives has initiated impeachment proceedings more than 60 times against top U.S. civil officials, including against four U.S. presidents — Andrew Johnson in 1868, Richard Nixon in 1974, Bill Clinton in 1998 and President Donald Trump in 2019 and now again in 2021.
 Under the U.S. Constitution, the House has the “sole power” to begin an impeachment inquiry, and the Senate alone has the power to try an impeachment case referred by the House.
+Read more …

 Despite this long history, the impeachment process raises several questions related to congressional rules and constitutional law.
 These include what is meant by the Constitution’s term “high crimes and misdemeanors” and what is the nature of the trial the Senate must conduct if the House files articles of impeachment.